Hello, Emotional People!

 That’s all of us, you know.

-Emotions are central to everything we think, every idea we have, and everything we do, but most of us haven’t learned how to work skillfully with all of our emotions.
-Luckily, we can learn to at any stage of our lives.
+But most of us haven’t learned how to work skillfully with all of our emotions.
+Luckily, we can learn to work well with our emotions at any stage of our lives.

 I asked for Jennifer’s permission, and made a version of her chart for you to use.
 It’s free for you to download (I mean real free, not internet free, where you have to trade me something).
 Free!